The Amazigh People of Morocco & Morocco People in General

 Handicrafts

-The Amazigh are renowned for their handicrafts, particularly weaving, pottery, and jewelry making.
+The Amazigh are renowned for their handicrafts, particularly weaving, pottery, y jewelry making.
 Amazigh rugs, often handwoven by women, feature bold geometric designs and are sought after for their quality and craftsmanship.
 Each rug tells a story, with patterns and symbols that hold personal and cultural significance.

 Amazigh Identity in Modern Morocco